Stock market today: Wall Street drops with markets worldwide on worries about banks and the economy

-NEW YORK (AP) — Stocks are tumbling Tuesday as worries about the banking system and the global economy inject more caution into financial markets worldwide.
+NEW YORK (AP) — Stocks are tumbling Tuesday as worries about the banking system and the global economy force more caution into financial markets worldwide.

-The S&P 500 was 1% lower in morning trading and on track for its fifth loss in the last six days.
-The Dow Jones Industrial Average was down 431 points, or 1.2%, at 35,041, as of 10:30 a.m.
-Eastern time, and the Nasdaq composite was 1.2% lower.
+The S&P 500 was 1.1% lower in midday trading and on track for its fifth loss in the last six days.
+The Dow Jones Industrial Average was down 345 points, or 1%, at 35,128, as of 11:50 a.m.
+Eastern time, and the Nasdaq composite was 1.6% lower.

 In the U.S., bank stocks helped lead the market lower after Moody’s cut the credit ratings for 10 smaller and midsized ones.
 It cited a list of concerns about their financial strength, from the effects of higher interest rates to the work-from-home trend that's leaving office buildings vacant.